SureshBikkivelli/Customer_Analysis_SQL-Project/README.md

-###  Q11.This Query is for calculating that how many points do customer A and B have with conditions are item 'sushi' have 2x points and remaining items are before membership is 1x and after membership is 2x.
+###  Q11.
+This Query is for calculating that how many points do customer A and B have with conditions are item 'sushi' have 2x points and remaining items are before membership is 1x and after membership is 2x.
 ```sql
 With Order_Points AS(
 SELECT